Glycation: How to get your sugar fix the healthy way

-One of the biggest issues clients who come to me for health and wellness advice at my workshops in Monaco and the South of France face when they are embarking on a healthier lifestyle and start to cut out the junk from their diets, is that they feel they will be missing out on their treats.
+One of the biggest issues my clients face when they are embarking on a healthier lifestyle is that they feel they will be missing out on their treats.
+Luckily, you don’t have to miss out on anything when you start to experiment with healthier alternatives to your usual ‘dis-comfort’ food.

 1/2 cup coconut water